 Being the biggest public listed bank on Bursa Malaysia, Maybank is a familiar brand to all Malaysians.
 There are good reasons to why this bank’s stock should be on your list to invest in.

 For starters, its Islamic arm is almost just as strong as BIMB’s.
-Maybank also fights hard to be competitive in the industry by introducing new products and takes continuous efforts to expand its Islamic market in the region.
+Maybank also fights hard to be competitive in the industry by introducing new products such as credit cards and takes continuous efforts to expand its Islamic market in the region.
 Earlier this year, Maybank launched a new account for its Islamic private wealth clientele, allowing this high net worth (HNW) segment to maximise their balances in their various Islamic investment portfolios.